Evexi/Evexi/readme.md

 #

 ### Install
-The Evexi API is available for the content to access from the window object while running on the player so there is nothing to install.
-We provide the [typing definitions](./types/Evexi.d.ts) as part of this documentation repository.
-Please note the players API can change with the version so please ensure you are referring to the definitions that match the player version.
+This repo provides both a package for the player API and a package for Scan (remote part of interactive content).
+It also provides type definitions, examples and documentation for everything Evexi.
+Please note the players API can change with the version so please ensure you are referring to the definitions that match the player version that the package is running on.

-To setup the definitions:
+To setup:
 ````bash
 yarn add MRXTechnology/Evexi
 ````